|Dr. Roman R. Poznanski|

 of a starburst amacrine cell in order to show how direction-selectivity is

-His more recent work focuses on a new cable theory for understanding how polarization-induced capacitive currents affect molecular ions and the excitability process in general.
-The new theory finds its true foundations in Maxwell's theory of the electromagnetic field.
+His more recent work focuses on electrophysiological applications of cable theory with microstructure to elucidate how polarization-induced capacitive currents affect the excitability process in general.
+The new models find their foundations in Maxwell's theory of the electromagnetic field.
 In classical Nernst-Planck theory, the membrane has no structure and therefore, any attempt at combining the dynamics described by time-dependent Nernst-Planck equation for the spatial distribution of ionic concentration with cable theory is fortuitous.
 Ionic current flow based on Maxwellian approach is not physico-chemical and currents caused by concentration gradients are neglected.
 However, this new cable theory of protein polarization approximates electrodiffusion in physico-chemical systems, and is comparable with, yet resilient to the epistemological limitations inherent in the classical Hodgkin-Huxley system.

 It was Alan Hodgkin, FRS who said: “electrodiffusion is like a flea hopping in the storm” meaning that ionic current flow in the presence of an electric field has no coherency compared with an action potential, but Hodgkin never envisaged ionic current flow as a propagating soliton-like wave.
 It was Andrew Huxley, FRS who in 1959 suggested that a subthreshold disturbance can be initiated by numerically solving Hodgkin-Huxley equations, but these subthreshold oscillations as envisaged by Andrew F. Huxley in the 1950s are not the only subthreshold responses to exist, especially in the submicron branchlets with endogenous proteinaceous structures.
 Subthreshold oscillations are unstable and collapse on interaction, while non-decremental waves with solitonic properties leads to nonlinear superposition necessary for carrying semantic information in long-term memory.

-Just like artificial neural networks (deep or shallow) cannot simulate biophysical neural networks leading to human cognition, artificial intelligence (super or general) will not be able to mimic phenomenological consciousness.
+The dogma of super intelligence: Just like artificial neural networks (deep or shallow) cannot simulate biophysical neural networks leading to human cognition, artificial intelligence (super or general) will not be able to mimic phenomenological consciousness.
 Indeed most if not all artificial neural networks are based on connectionism and work by changing their synaptic connections.
-At best they can mimic for example sequential learning.
-However, systems consolidation requires the imprinting of memories mediated by conscious introspection without learning or changes to synaptic connections.
-Alternative models based on Biophysical Neural Networks must be used to address fundamental problem relating to the interrelationship between consciousness and memory.
+At best they can mimic, for example, sequential learning.
+The decoding of memories is mediated by conscious introspection without learning or changes to synaptic connections.
+Alternative models based on Biophysical Neural Networks must be used to address fundamental problem relating to the interrelationship between consciousness and nonsynaptic models of memory.